ohhyungu/Team-UChecked/README.md

 This system enhances efficiency and contributes to improving the learning environment.

+## Features and Functionalities
+### 1. **Sensor Data Collection**
+- Sends simulated temperature and presence data to the Mobius server.
+- Stores sensor data in a `SensorAE` container on the server.

+### 2. **Actuator Control**
+- Analyzes the latest sensor data and sends control commands, such as turning on/off heating systems, based on predefined conditions.
+- Uses the `ControlAE` container to send commands to actuators.

+### 3. **Data Monitoring**
+- Retrieves the latest attendance records and sensor data in real-time from the Mobius server.

 ## oneM2M Features Used

 This project leverages the following key features of the **oneM2M standard**: